 Bit.ly is a powerful, yet simple tool that you can use to shorten your links and share them across multiple channels including social media, email and more.
 But Bit.ly can do more than just that.

-For starters, Bit.ly allows you to customise the shortened links, so you can replace those numbers and letters and give your link a more personal appearance.
+For starters, Bit.ly allows you to customize the shortened links, so you can replace those numbers and letters and give your link a more personal appearance.

 You can also use Bit.ly as an analytics tool to gain statistical information about your links, such as the number of clicks on your links or the percentage of total clicks that came from your bit.ly link.